 Multiple biologic pathways were more predictive than any single pathway alone2

-Learn more about Oncotype DX GPS development studies
+Learn more about Oncotype DX GPS assay development studies

 The GPS assay was:

-- Developed based on multiple collaborative studies with the Cleveland Clinic to specifically address the many challenges inherent in prostate cancer risk assessment.2,6,7
+- Developed based on multiple collaborative studies with the Cleveland Clinic, UCSF, and other centers to specifically address the many challenges inherent in prostate cancer risk assessment.2,6,7

 - Validated in two large, contemporary studies as a strong, independent predictor of adverse pathology at radical prostatectomy.2,3

-See the benefits of integrating the test in your practice
+See the benefits of integrating the test into your practice

 The Oncotype DX GPS reveals the underlying tumor biology in clinically low-risk patients to provide actionable information for treatment or management planning.